rpatin/segclust2d/README.md

 # segclust2d

+This guide will organize around 5 sections :
+- A first section introducing the package and giving basic instruction for installation.
+- Second, basic [examples](#examples) about how to use the [segmentation](#segmentation) or [segmentation/clustering](#segmentation-clustering) functions
+- Then we will explore diverse tools available to [explore the outputs](#exploring-outputs) of the segmentation.
+- We will also explore advanced options such as the [different input data types available](#other-data-types) or the possibility of [subsampling](#subsampling)
+- Finally we will see additional tools allowing for [covariate calculations](#covariate-calculation), such as smoothed speed or turning angle at constant step length.

+## Introduction

 `segclust2d` provides R code for two methods of segmentation and joint segmentation/clustering of bivariate time-series.
 It was originally intended for ecological segmentation (home-range and behavioural modes) but can be easily